llvm/circt/docs/Dialects/Interop/RationaleInterop.md

 simulator state that persists over simulation cycles, etc.

-Additionally, it has an attribute that specifies the interop mechanism under which the state types are valid.
+Additionally, it has an attribute that specifies the interop mechanism under which the state types are valid (the `cpp` in the example below).
 This is necessary to allow bridging patterns to map the types to valid types in the other interop mechanism, e.g., to an opaque pointer, if it does not support the same types.

 ```mlir
 %state = interop.procedural.alloc cpp : !emitc.ptr<!emitc.opaque<"VBar">>